-The Company had cash and cash equivalents of \$13.5 million and marketable securities of \$3.1 million as of March 31, 2017.
+The Company had cash and cash equivalents of \$28.4 million and marketable securities of \$3.0 million as of March 31, 2018.

-The Company's existing cash and cash equivalents and marketable securities as of March 31, 2017 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials and to a lesser extent for the Phase 2 trials for PH-COPD and PH-IPF.
-In addition, as of March 31, 2017, the Company had \$6.2 million prepayments of research and development expenses related to its amended drug supply agreement with Ikaria and the clinical research organization it has partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
-The corresponding prepayments balance as of December 31, 2016 was \$7.2 million.
-These prepayment amounts are presented on the respective consolidated balance sheets as follows (in thousands):
+The Company's existing cash and cash equivalents and marketable securities as of March 31, 2018 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, and a Phase 2b trial of INOpulse for PH-ILD.
+In addition, as of March 31, 2018, the Company had \$1.7 million prepayments of research and development expenses related to its amended drug supply agreement with Ikaria, Inc. (a subsidiary of Mallinckrodt plc), or Ikaria.
+The corresponding prepayments balance as of December 31, 2017 was \$2.2 million.